TT-233/volatility-cone/README.md

 - data_processing.py: Data cleaning and preprocessing module.
 - volatility_cone.py: Contains calculations and methods for building the volatility cone model.
 - requirements.txt: List of Python dependencies required to run the project.

+## Analysis Workflow

+1. **Data Cleaning and Processing**

+ - Format the retrieved S&P 500 and VIX data, ensuring consistency in the time series.
+ - Remove missing values and outliers, and standardize date formats.

+2. **Calculate Historical Volatility Cone**

+ - Calculate 1-month, 3-month, and 6-month historical volatilities using a rolling window method and annualize the results.
+ - Plot the volatility cone for each time frame to analyze the historical volatility range.

+3. **Construct Implied Volatility Cone**

+ - Use the VIX data to construct the implied volatility cone.
+ - Compare the implied volatility cone with the historical volatility cone to analyze differences between market expectations and historical volatilities.

+4. **Visualization**

+ - Use Matplotlib to plot both historical and implied volatility cones.
+ - Save the charts to the results folder.